 In-, at- and out-of-the-money strike prices are initially listed.
 New strikes can be added as the index moves up or down.

-European - Mini-SPX Index options generally may be exercised only on the last business day before expiration.
+European - Mini-SPX Index options generally may be exercised only on the expiration date.

 Last Trading Days:

-Trading in Mini-SPX options will ordinarily cease on the business day (usually a Thursday) preceding the day on which the exercise-settlement value is calculated.
+Trading in "standard" (i.e., 3rd Friday) XSP options will ordinarily cease on the business day (usually a Friday) preceding the expiration date.
+Trading in all other XSP options will ordinarily cease on the expiration date.

 Settlement of Option Exercise:

 Exercise will result in delivery of cash on the business day following expiration.
-The exercise settlement value, XSR, is calculated using the opening sales price in the primary market of each component security on the last business day (usually a Friday) before the expiration date.
-The exercise-settlement amount is equal to the difference between the exercise-settlement value and the exercise price of the option, multiplied by $100.
+The exercise settlement value, XSP, is one-tenth (1/10th) the official closing price of the S&P 500 Index as reported by Standard & Poor's on the last trading day of the expiring series.
+The exercise settlement amount is equal to the difference between the exercise-settlement value and the exercise price of the option, multiplied by $100.

 No position and exercise limits are in effect.
-Each member (other than a market-maker) or member organization that maintains an end of day aggregate position in excess of 100,000 contracts in SPX and Mini-SPX (10 Mini-SPX options equal 1 SPX full value contract) for its proprietary account or for the account of a customer, shall report certain information to the Department of Market Regulation.
-The member must report information as to whether such position is hedged and, if so, a description of the hedge employed.
-A report must be filed when an account initially meets the aforementioned applicable threshold.
-Thereafter, a report must be filed for each incremental increase of 25,000 contracts.
-Reductions in an options position do not need to be reported.
-However, any significant change to the hedge must be reported.
+Each Trading Permit Holder (other than a market-maker) or TPH organization that maintains an end of day aggregate position in excess of 100,000 contracts in SPX and Mini-SPX (i.e., XSP and XSPam; 10 Mini-SPX options equal 1 SPX full value contract) for its proprietary account or for the account of a customer, shall report certain information to the Department of Market Regulation.
+The TPH must report information as to whether such position is hedged and, if so, a description of the hedge employed e.g. stock portfolio current market value, other stock index option positions, stock index futures positions, options on stock index futures; and for customer accounts, provide the account name, account number and tax ID or social security number.
+Thereafter, if the position is maintained at or above the reporting threshold, a subsequent report is required on Monday following expiration and when any change to the hedge results in the position being either unhedged or only partially hedged.
+Reductions below these thresholds do not need to be reported.

 Purchases of puts or calls with 9 months or less until expiration must be paid for in full.
 Writers of uncovered puts or calls must deposit / maintain 100% of the option proceeds* plus 15% of the aggregate contract value (current index level x $100) minus the amount by which the option is out-of-the-money, if any, subject to a minimum for calls of option proceeds* plus 10% of the aggregate contract value and a minimum for puts of option proceeds* plus 10% of the aggregate exercise price amount. (*For calculating maintenance margin, use option current market value instead of option proceeds.)
 Additional margin may be required pursuant to Exchange Rule 12.10.